Vigneshlakshminarayanan/EvolutionStudio-LocalSearch/README.md

 ## Code Example
 A list of essential verticals around you.

-**let titleCollection:NSArray = ["Movies", "Education", "Hospital", "ATM", "Petrol Bunk", "Restaurants", "Bar", "Coffee", "Dinner"]**
+**let listOfVerticals:NSArray = ["Movies", "Education", "Hospital", "ATM", "Petrol Bunk", "Restaurants", "Bar", "Coffee", "Dinner"]**

 Make a local search to find a list of verticals matching your category

-**localSearchRequest.naturalLanguageQuery = sharedIns.cateogorySelected as String**
+**localSearchRequest.naturalLanguageQuery = sharedInstance.selectedEvent as String**

 Displays a list of all verticals on **MKMapView**